bolshakov/stoplight/README.md

 # => "red"
 ```

-When the stoplight changes from green to red, it will notify every configured
+When the Stoplight changes from green to red, it will notify every configured
 notifier.
 See [the notifiers section][] to learn more about notifiers.

 The stoplight will move into the yellow state after being in the red state for